 Eventually, every founder will need a lawyer who understands a startup’s unique requirements.
 Startup legal services in San Antonio include:

-- Tech lawyer David Jones works with many startups (tech startups, as well as tech legal issues): David Jones PLLC
+- Tech lawyer David Jones works with many startups (tech startups, as well as tech legal issues): DJ Law PLLC

 - San Antonio lawyer Jose Padilla specializes in startups from formation to funding to acquisition or IPO: Padilla Law PLLC